ojilles/jilles.net/_posts/2013-07-15-glad-im-not-a-millionaire.md

   convenient would that be?
 * Offer early morning "quiet sleeper flights".
 Combining the security talk-idea from above, with even more quiet time: no announcements on the PA.
-If you have your eyes closed, no questions from the flight attended (Coffee ser?), instead have a little sign you can put on your tray table (Coffee please!).
+If you have your eyes closed, no questions from the flight attended (Coffee sir?), instead have a little sign you can put on your tray table (Coffee please!).
   No "local time" and "destination weather" announcements.
 Basically if people want to sleep, let them!